 Your personal information may be handled by the companies we use as data processors to provide marketing services and to process your applications.
 These companies must comply strictly with our privacy policies that prohibit the use of personal data for their own business purposes.
 Your personal data will only be processed by organisations with data centres located in the European Union and will not be transferred to any third country outside the European Union.
 We will not share your information with other organisations outside the Ministry of Defence (unless we are required to do so by law).

 If you apply to join the Army, your personal data may be shared with the Royal Navy or RAF if you also apply to join these Services.
+Likewise, there are reciprocal arrangements if you alpply to another Service.

 If you agree, the information contained in targeting cookies may be shared with other websites so the advertising displayed on these sites is more relevant to you.
 No personal data will be shared with other websites – only IP addresses, which identify a specific computer or network device.